School of Physics, Engineering and Technology

 Areas of Expertise: Singing voice analysis, singing health, choral singing practices, vocal pedagogy, voice synthesis, voice source analysis, singing performance, history of the singing voice

-Helena is currently a Lecturer in Music Technology in the School of Physics, Engineering and Technology.
+Helena is currently a Professor in Music Technology in the School of Physics, Engineering and Technology.
 She completed her PhD in Music Technology in the School of Physics, Engineering and Technology at the University of York in 2008 and obtained a Masters degree in singing performance from the University of York before training as a postgraduate at Trinity College of Music.

 Her doctoral thesis examined the acoustic differences between operatic and early music singing which she continued to explore at postdoctoral level.
 Her research remains focused on voice science and acoustics, particularly classical singing techniques and vocal pedagogy, drawing on her experiences as a singing teacher.